ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 }
 ```

-Then these few helpers has been created along the way:
+Then these few helpers have been created along the way:

 ``` csharp
 public class NinjaControllerTest : BaseHttpTest